department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <ol class="process">
   <li class="process-step list-one"><a href="https://www.benefits.va.gov/INSURANCE/forms/8283.htm">Fill out a Claim for Death Benefits (VA Form SGLV 8283)</a></li>
-  <li class="process-step list-two">Send form SGLV 8283 to the Office of Servicemembers’ Group Life Insurance (OSGLI) by fax or by mail
+  <li class="process-step list-two">Send your Claim for Death Benefits form to the Office of Servicemembers’ Group Life Insurance (OSGLI) by fax or by mail
   <br>
   <br>
     <strong>OSGLI</strong>